Frank Richards (British Army soldier): First World War

+Author and later life

-Fifteen years after the close of the Great War, Richards published in 1933 his classic account of the war from the standpoint of the regular soldier.
+Fifteen years after the end of the First World War, Richards published in 1933 his account of the war from the standpoint of the regular soldier.
 It differs in many ways from memoirs written by officers who joined the army specifically to serve in the war, and has been called "a brilliant insight into the life of a soldier in the early stages of the twentieth century".
 Old Soldiers Never Die was written with the unaccredited assistance of fellow Royal Welch Fusilier Robert Graves, who advised on grammar, style and punctuation.
 It was an instant success and has never been out of print since.
 Graves and Siegfried Sassoon, another Royal Welch Fusilier, both receive approving mentions in the book, as do other officers.
 Richards followed up Old Soldiers with another successful memoir, this time of his service in India, Old Soldier Sahib, in 1936.
+He always denied any element of bravery in his character, simply saying that he was doing his job.

-Richards, who at no point rose above the rank of private during the war, refusing any offer of promotion, was awarded the Distinguished Conduct Medal and Military Medal.
-He was interviewed by the BBC for their classic multi-part documentary of the conflict, The Great War, in 1954.
+Richards was interviewed by the BBC for their multi-part documentary of the conflict, The Great War, in 1954.
 He enjoyed a drink and a bet and married late in life, to Mary James, having one daughter, Margaret.

-Frank Richards, who continued to correspond regularly with Robert Graves, died in 1961 at the age of 78.
+Richards, who continued to correspond regularly with Robert Graves, died in 1961 at the age of 78.
+He features in Captain J. C. Dunn's The War The Infantry Knew 1914–1919 as "Big Dick".

-DCM, MM and books

-In 1933, he published his memoir Old Soldiers Never Die—with the help of Robert Graves—about his time on the Western Front, where he was awarded the Distinguished Conduct Medal and Military Medal.
-He always denied any element of bravery in his character, simply saying that he was doing his job.
-His account of the Christmas Truce was the first to be published by a soldier who was not an officer.

-In 1936, he published a second memoir, Old Soldier Sahib, covering his time in the British Army of India.
-Private Frank Richards aka "Big Dick" features in Captain J. C. Dunn's The War The Infantry Knew 1914-1919.